MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 There are a few known issues and workarounds.

 ### Unity and SSL support
 Due to a Unity limitation, SSL requests using the standard .NET networking stack will fail.
 This is a problem Unity is working on.
-To workaround this, you can modify your connection string to use http instead of https by modifying the **DefaultEndpointsProtocol** entry.
+To workaround this, you can modify the the **DefaultEndpointsProtocol** entry in your connection string to use http instead of https.
 Here's an example:

 ```
 DefaultEndpointsProtocol=http;AccountName=yourazureaccount;AccountKey=abcdef12345;EndpointSuffix=core.windows.net